Anas-hessein/BiteRight-v2/README.md

 # BiteRight
-Redirect junk-food browsing to healthier, Suggest healther food sites.
-Not all features works not i wll made it in the next version. its only suggest to you a healthy website with big flag.
-The popup isn't have any working features rn.
+Redirect junk-food browsing to healthier, Suggest healther food sites. its suggest to you a healthy website with big flag.
 BiteRight extensions show you what type of food you should eat to have a healthier life style.
+It has a feature of limiting taps for not overcoming with food orders.
 # junkfood sites that the extension work on.
     "https://egypt.burgerking.delivery/",
     "https://www.mcdelivery.eg/eg/",